50th State Big Time Wrestling: Mid-Pacific Promotion (1936–1961)

+50th State Big Time Wrestling (1961–1982)

 In 1961, Karasick retired from promoting, selling the territory to "Gentleman" Ed Francis, who rebranded it "50th State Big Time Wrestling".
 Francis continued promoting weekly Wednesday shows at the Civic Auditorium, with the venue regularly sold-out.
 Shortly after Francis took over the promotion, a bout between Native Hawaiian wrestler King Curtis Iaukea and Samoan wrestler Neff Maiava resulted in a violent riot.
 Francis appointed Lord James Blears as booker, with Blears quickly gaining a name for his "outrageous" and "goofy" characters.
 The promotion's top stars included Johnny Barend, Curtis Iaukea, Don Muraco, Neff Maiava, Peter Maivia, and Sammy Steamboat.
 The promotion helped introduce several concepts that later became ubiquitous in professional wrestling, including the steel cage match and the backstage interview.
 Johnny Barend became infamous for his outlandish interviews, which began with him emerging from a coffin while smoking a cigar.
 In 1967, Barend married Annie Lum in the ring at the Honolulu International Center shortly before a title match.

 Francis secured a Saturday afternoon live television slot on KHVH-TV.
 As the promotion increased in popularity, it moved to KGMB and increased its output to two programs a week: a taped show featuring interviews, vignettes and replays on Friday nights and a live show on Saturday afternoons.
 Hosted by Francis and Blears, 50th State Wrestling was at one point the most watched television program in Hawaii.
 Television tapings rotated between Hawaii, Kauai, and Maui.
+In 1973, the television program changed to International All-star Wrestling, a 90 minute show airing on KGMB each Saturday.

 After the Civic Coliseum closed in 1974, Francis ceased promoting for three years.
-In June 1977, he revived the promotion in the Honolulu International Center.
-With costs rising and revenues falling, Francis sold the promotion to Steve Rickard in 1979.
+In June 1977, he revived the promotion in the Honolulu International Center and the Bloch Arena.
+With costs rising and revenues falling, Francis sold the promotion to Steve Rickard in April 1979 and retired from promoting.
 With Francis no longer promoting, Verne Gagne's American Wrestling Association expanded into Hawaii.

+Rickard ran weekly events at the Bloch Arena and monthly events at the Neal S. Blaisdell Arena, retaining Lord James Blears as his booker and commentator.
+He operated the promotion for around one year before selling his territorial rights to Peter Maivia.

+Polynesian Pro Wrestling (1982–1988)

+Peter Maivia renamed the promotion "Polynesian Pro Wrestling".
+Following Maivia's death in June 1982, his wife Lia Maivia took over the promotion.
+In August 1985, Polynesian Pro Wrestling's "A Hot Summer Night" event drew thousands of fans to the Aloha Stadium, however "A Hot Summer Night II" the following August was markedly less successful.
+In the late-1980s, the promotion suffered from a lack of large cities to promote in Hawaii, high costs of bringing in wrestlers with star power, and a lawsuit from a competitor.
+The promotion ultimately folded in 1988.